 ASUS Zenfone 5z review: Performance

-Yes, there are some AI based features on the phone and AI has not been used a term to hype the device and I could clearly see how it worked.
+Yes, there are some AI-based features on the phone and AI has not been used as a term to hype the device and I could clearly see how it worked.
 AI could automatically know which apps I use most and it kept the apps in memory despite many other apps were open.
 Another use of AI can be seen while gaming.
-I mostly play PUBG these days which is a resource hungry game so whenever I am in an intense gaming session I just need to select the AI Game Boost option which will allow AI to detect what apps are consuming resources and will shift the resources to the game I’m playing, automatically.
+I mostly play PUBG these days which is a resource-hungry game so whenever I am in an intense gaming session I just need to select the AI Game Boost option which will allow AI to detect what apps are consuming resources and will shift the resources to the game I’m playing, automatically.

 ASUS Zenfone 5z review: Software